 Some of these prescriptive requirements may be cost-prohibitive for your project, and pursuing the performance (energy modelling) path could result in significant capital savings.
 Also, note that the prescriptive paths cannot be used when the fenestration area exceeds a certain percentage of the gross wall area: 40% when following the ASHRAE 90.1-2013 or ASHRAE 189.1-2014 paths and from between 20% and 40% when following the NECB 2015 path.
 In these cases, the performance (energy modelling) paths are your only options.

 Caneta Energy has been performing building energy simulations for incentive programs, LEED applications and code compliance since 1998 and has staff intimately familiar with energy modelling.
-Please contact us for assistance in complying with the energy efficiency requirements of the Ontario Building Code on you next project.
+Please contact us for assistance in complying with the energy efficiency requirements of the Ontario Building Code.